JonathanDou/pokemongenerator/README.md

 # pokemongenerator

-A DCGAN implementaion for generating new pokemon images.
+A DCGAN implementation for generating new pokemon images.

 Datset Used: https://www.kaggle.com/kvpratama/pokemon-images-dataset